 - Caregiver's refusal to allow visitors to see an elder alone

-Spouses and adult children of elders are the most common abusers of family members.
-Generally, a combination of psychological, social and economic factors, along with the mental and physical conditions of the victim and the perpetrator, contribute to the occurrence of elder maltreatment.
+Spouses and adult children are often the perpetrators of elder abuse, but caretakers in nursing homes and scammers prey on the elderly as well.
+Generally, a combination of psychological, social, and economic factors, along with the mental and physical conditions of the victim and/or the perpetrator, contribute to the occurrence of elder maltreatment.
 Although the factors listed below cannot explain all types of elder maltreatment because it is likely that different types (as well as each single incident) involve different casual factors, some of the causes researchers cite as important are: